zmb3/teleport/rfd/00xx-pod-access-requests.md

 A similar approach can be used to extend the user's Pod access while maintaining the current access level.
-To do it, Teleport would need to make several requests - one for each Role that restricts access to Pods + one for every other Role that defines `kubernetes_groups` - and merge each response before returning the response.
+To do it, Teleport would need to make several requests - one for roles that restrict access to Pods + one for every other Role that defines `kubernetes_groups` - and merge each response before returning the response.
+Teleport only needs to do multi-requests for endpoints where the Pod's name is not available.
 This option is feasible if the number of requests is low, however, it is not possible to know in advance how users will take advantage of this feature.